Bryce3005/help-desk/01-setup/01-domain-controller.md

 ### Install Server Role

-1. Open Server Manager
+1. Open VirtualBox
-2. Select Add Roles and Features
+2. Left-click the new button
-3. Install:
+3. Enter:
-   - Active Directory Domain Services
+   - The name of the machine (DC01)
+   - The ISO Image
+   - OS Edition
-   - DNS Server
+   -

 ---